sanhaus/control-panel.en/help/api/using/privacy-management.md

 >[!CAUTION]
 >
->The <a href="https://adobe.io/apis/cloudplatform/gdpr.html"Privacy Core Service</a> Integration is the method you should use for all access and delete requests.
+>The [Privacy Core Service](https://adobe.io/apis/cloudplatform/gdpr.html) Integration is the method you should use for all access and delete requests.
 Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
-For more on Campaign Standard deprecated and removed features, refer to <a href="https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html"This page</a>.
+For more on Campaign Standard deprecated and removed features, refer to [this page](https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html).

 To retrieve the file that contains all the information associated to a reconciliation value, follow this three-steps procedure:

-1. Perform a **POST** request to create a new request with the attribute type="access", see [Creating a new privacy request](#creating-a-privacy-request).
+1. Perform a **POST** request to create a new request with the attribute **type="access"**, see [Creating a new privacy request](#creating-a-privacy-request).

 1. Perform a **GET** request to retrieve information about the request.

 1. Retrieve the data file by performing a **POST** request on the returned **privacyRequestData** URL, with the privacy request internal name inside the payload.
-Example: {"name":"PT17"}.
-(See [Creating a new privacy request](#creating-a-privacy-request)).
+For example: {"name":"PT17"}.

 ***Sample request***